 Read through our study and then enter your information above to find out which company can offer you the best price on car insurance in your town in Louisiana.

 Cheapest auto insurance companies in Louisiana

-Find Cheap Auto Insurance Quotes in Your Area
+Find Cheap Auto Insurance Quotes in Louisiana

-Safeway, GEICO and Allstate represent more expensive options for our sample driver.
+Safeway, Geico and Allstate represent more expensive options for our sample driver.

 Although a minimum liability policy will fulfill your legal requirement to own a car insurance policy, minimum liability limits may be too low to cover your costs in the event of a major accident.
 And the lack of comprehensive or collision insurance — key parts of a full coverage policy — means that your own car will not be covered when an accident is your fault or if another driver is uninsured.

-On average, a minimum liability policy in Louisiana is 62% cheaper than a full coverage policy.
+On average, a minimum liability policy in Louisiana is 68% cheaper than a full coverage policy.

 An auto insurance policy with just liability insurance does not cover you for damage to your own car.
 You'll need comprehensive and collision insurance, part of a full coverage policy, for that.
 Louisiana residents should consider paying extra for full coverage if their cars still have notable value.

 Cheap car insurance for drivers with prior incidents

 If you have a less-than-perfect driving history, you're likely to pay more for car insurance because insurers think you're more likely to file a claim in the future.
 That makes shopping around for your best price even more important.